 C-SNPS are special needs plans available for people with specific severe or disabling chronic illnesses.
 Special needs individuals with severe or disabling chronic conditions are defined as individuals “who have one or more co-morbid and medically complex chronic conditions that are substantially disabling or life threatening; have a high risk of hospitalization or other significant adverse health outcomes; and require specialized delivery systems across domains of care.”

-C-SNPs cover 15 categories of chronic conditions.
+C-SNP plans cover 15 categories of chronic conditions.
 First on the list of approved conditions is chronic drug or alcohol dependence or addiction.
 Another group of conditions are a limited set of autoimmune disorders: polyarteritis nodosa, polymyalgia rheumatica, polymyositis, rheumatoid arthritis, and systemic lupus erythematosus.

 C-SNPs cover 15 categories of chronic conditions — everything from addiction to cardiovascular disorders.